Oceania

 Nauru

 Located southwest of the Marshall Islands and northeast of the Solomon Islands, Nauru is a topical South Pacific jewel.
-With some of the most gorgeous sandy beaches, coral reefs, and crystal clear waters, Nauru is the ultimate remote haven for those who are looking to escape the city’s busy everyday life with all of its responsibilities and burdens.
+With some of gorgeous sandy beaches, coral reefs, and crystal clear waters, Nauru is the ultimate remote haven for those looking to escape the city’s busy everyday life with all of its responsibilities and burdens.

 The activities to enjoy on this South Pacific island vary.
 Naturally, all sorts of water activities and sports such as swimming, fishing, diving, and snorkeling are something else in Nauru thanks to the Pacific’s rich waters and spectacular waves.
 Nauru will also appeal to the adventurer and explorer in you as it is perfect for all sorts of outdoor activities such as hiking, exploring, and climbing.
-So no matter what your vacation expectations may be, Nauru will definitely deliver.
+So no matter your vacation expectations, Nauru will deliver.

 As made abundantly clear, Oceania is truly filled with infinite wonders and natural blessings that are hardly found anywhere else in the world, too many to cover in just one mere article.
 However, one thing we can summon out of the beauties displayed here is that Oceania is truly a worthy destination of a place on the top of your bucket list for more reasons than we can count.